zzzprojects/EntityFramework-Classic/docs/pages/features/using-ef-classic-with-ef-6.md

 By default, it doesn't work since both libraries are the same library (Entity Framework) so share similar code which leads to reference conflict.

-To make it work, you need to
+To make it work, you need to:
 - Use an extern alias in one of both libraries
 - Use another config section for entity framework classic